top of page

 Components

-Enterprise-scale landing zone (ESLZ) is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure, at scale.
+Enterprise-scale landing zone (ESLZ) is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure at scale.
 Azure Landing Zones are the output of a multi-subscription Azure environment that accounts for scale, security, governance, networking, and identity.
-DTL can be deployed in the DevTest landing zone or sandbox subscription as discussed in Management group and subscription topology.
+DTL can be deployed in the DevTest landing zone or sandbox subscription, as discussed in the Management group and subscription topology.

 Azure DevTest Labs (DTL) is a fully managed service that developers and testers use to quickly provision development and test environments.
 DTL lets users create virtual machines and PaaS resources.
 While VM creation is supported natively, creation of PaaS resources can be achieved using environment templates.